nnyyxxxx/grind-rs/readme.md

-# grind-rs
+# grind™-rs

-A simple program to help you grind.
+A simple program to help you grind™.

 For sigmas only.